matrix-org/matrix-spec-proposals/proposals/2654-unread-counts.md

 given room.
 If no read receipt exists for this user in this room, then the value of the parameter is a count of every unread event since that user joined it.

+In case of a mismatch between this count and the value of `notification_count` in the `Unread Notification Counts` section, clients should use the `unread_count`.

 ### Unread events

 An event should be counted in the unread count only if it matches at least one of the following criteria:

-* include a non-empty `body` parameter in its content
+* include a non-empty `body` parameter, which value is a string, in its content
 * be a state event which type is one of:
     * `m.room.name`
     * `m.room.topic`
     * `m.room.power_levels`
+    * `m.room.avatar`
 * be an encrypted message (i.e. have the `m.room.encrypted` type)

 Additionally, an event should _not_ be counted in the unread count if it matches